paoloricciuti/svelte-client-components/README.md

 The preprocessor will be invoked before the svelte compiler and will change your code to prevent the component to be rendered during SSR.
 How?
 It make use of the fact that server svelte will not await Promises inside the `{#await}` block.

-Whenever you will use a Component that has `.client.svelte` in the import path it will be wrapped in an `await` block with a `Promise.resolve()` promise.
-This will ensure the fastest mount of the Component as soon as JS is available.
+Whenever you will use a Component that has `.client.svelte` in the import path will be changed to a dynamic import and the usage will be wrapped in an `await` block to await that import.
 Let's see a simple example.

 This code